JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 The nomenclature confusion began when the plant now known as _Pelargonium_ _triste_ was first brought to and cultivated at the Leiden Botanical Garden in the late seventeenth century. _P._ _triste_ was erroneously grouped with _Geranium_ and thus misnamed _Geranium triste_ due to the superficial similarities between the genera _Geranium_ and Pelargonium.
 This visualization of the two plants’ overlapping global nomenclature history provides insights about why there is still confusion surrounding the name and taxonomic designation of the _Pelargonium_.
 <param ve-image url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/docs/pelargonium/Pelargonium_geranium%20triste_COR_Canad_Pl_000126.jpg" title="_Geranium triste_ [_Pelargonium triste_], from J. P. Cornut,  _Canadensium Plantarum_, Paris, 1635, Biblioteca Digital">

+Botanists have struggled to disentangle the _Pelargonium_ and the _Geranium_ since the mid-1750s.
+Carl Linnaeus, in his 1753 [_Species Plantarum_](https://www.biodiversitylibrary.org/bibliography/669#/summary), retained the generic name _Geranium_ for 20 pelargoniums including the _Pelargonium zonale_.[^ref5]